GeorgiosEtsias/GeorgiosEtsias.github.io/_posts/2020-11-18-Computer-Vision-Sandbox-Images.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/Comp.Vision.Figures/Fig02.png" alt="l try">
 *3-d depiction of the experimental sandbox setup*

+For the classification analysis part, freshwater only photos of the experimen tal aquifers were used.
+Homogeneous aquifers served as training and testing data, while stratified ones were strictly used for testing.

-The investigation involves two categories of data, calibration and test images.
+The regression anlysis part involved two categories of data, calibration and test images.
 Calibration images were created by filling homogeneous aquifers (one for every utlized bead size) with saltwater - freshwater solutions of predetermined concentrations, where SW = 0 %, 5 %, 10 %, 20 %, 30%, 50 %, 70 %, 100 %.
 Test images were created by generating either a saltwater wedge or a saline plume in stratified coastal aquifers.

 <img src="{{ site.url }}{{ site.baseurl }}/images/Comp.Vision.Figures/Fig0.png" alt="l try">
 *The 24 calibration images utilized the investigation*